Karim Massimov: 2015–2016

-The change to a 12 year cycle education system was also brought in during Massimov’s tenure as Prime Minister.
+The change to a 12-year education system was also brought in during Massimov’s tenure as Prime Minister.

 He served that post until he was succeeded by Bakhytzhan Sagintayev.

 Post-premiership

 After being relieved from his post as the PM, Massimov, while serving as the Head of the Presidential Administration, was also the Acting State Secretary of Kazakhstan from 21 January 2014 to 2 April 2014.

-On 8 September 2016, Massimov became the chairman of the National Security Committee (NSC).
+On 8 September 2016, Massimov was appointed chairman of the National Security Committee (NSC) following his dismissal as Prime Minister.